-When a physician or member of a medical staff team make an error that results in a patient injury or death, the negligent individual may be held responsible for their actions.
-Too often though, the Connecticut Medical Malpractice Lawyers with Carter Mario Injury Lawyers explain these doctors are allowed to continue practicing medicine and making errors that cause patients harm.
+When a physician or member of a medical staff team makes an error that results in a patient injury or death, the negligent individual may be held responsible for their actions.
+Too often though, the Connecticut Medical Malpractice Lawyers with Carter Mario Law Firm explain these doctors are allowed to continue practicing medicine and making errors that cause patients harm.

 Despite the Inspector General of the U.S. Department of Health and Human Services being called upon by several government officials to look into the matter, no steps have been taken to correct the problem.